TLP:CLEAR

 1. AI sanity check on tuning reports — LLM review of proposed additions flags AI-brand and personal-name usernames as anomalous before auto-apply.

-2. IP-overlap cross-analysis — computing Jaccard similarity across candidate-username IP sets; >70% overlap is a strong coordination signal.
+2. IP-overlap cross-analysis — computing overlap across candidate-username IP sets; 70%+ shared IPs is a strong coordination signal.

 3. Poisoning shape filter in honey-tunesuccess=0, count <= distinct_ips × 1.5 heuristic.
 Note: this filter did not catch this campaign because count > distinct_ips × 1.5 for all three usernames.
 A stronger heuristic: flag usernames with no prior appearances in any tuning report that appear from >50 IPs simultaneously.